AlexSmall96/Project-4/README.md

 # Deployment
 ### Deploying the Site to Heroku

-1. Create an account on [Heroku](https://id.heroku.com/login) and log in.
+1. Create an account on [Elephant SQL](https://www.elephantsql.com/) and log in.
-2. Navigate to the Dashboard.
+2. Create a new database instance on Elephant SQL and copy the database url
-3. Click 'New', and 'Create new app'.
+3. Create an account on [Heroku](https://id.heroku.com/login) and log in.
-4. Select the appropriate name, app names must be unique so 'python-connect-four' will be unavailable.
+4. Create a new app on Heroku
-5. Select Location.
+5. Navigate to the 'Settings' tab, and click "Reveal Config Vars".
-6. Click 'Create app'.
+6. Add a config var with key DATABASE_URL and value of the databse url you copied from elephantsql
-7. Navigate to the 'Settings' tab, and click "Reveal Config Vars".
+7. Create an account on [Cloudinary](https://cloudinary.com/users/login) and uploaded all files in the static folder of this repository
-8. Add a Config Var with KEY: 'PORT' and value: '8000', and select 'Add'.
+8. Copy Cloudinary url.
-9. Navigate to the 'Buildpacks' section and click 'Add buildpack'.
+9. Add another config var with key CLOUDINARY_URL and value of the cloudinary url you copied.
-10. Add in order'python' then 'nodejs' to the buildpacks section.
-Order can be changed by clicking and dragging.
+10. Add a final config var with key SECRET_KEY and set it to a chosen value
 11. Navigate to the 'Deployment' tab.
 For 'Deployment method', select Github.
 12. Under 'Search for a repository to connect to', enter the appropriate GitHub username and repository name
 13. To deploy the repository, either select 'Enable Automatic Deploys', which deploys the site after each push to GitHub or Manually click 'Deploy Branch'